Skip to main content

 Start vLLM server

-Start the vLLM server with the Qwen3-235B model.
-This model fits entirely in VRAM on the GB300.
+Start the vLLM server with the model.
 On a single-GPU DGX Station, --gpus all uses the GB300; if you have multiple GPUs and want to use only the GB300, replace with --gpus '"device=N"' where N is the GB300 device ID from nvidia-smi.

 docker run -d \